Vueren/ResetCamera/README.md

 ### Saving the Camera Position

 Type /rcsave to save the current camera position for resetting.

+### Tweaking the Camera Position

+Type /rcconfig to further tweak the camera position data.

-I'd advise a setting looking at True North, top/down.
+I'd advise a setting looking at True North.

-You can refine these values in the ResetCamera.json file in the AddonSettings folder.
+HRotation Degrees can go from 0 to 360.
+This is the cardinal direction (e.g. North).
+0 and 360 points North and 180 points South.
+90 points West and 270 points East.

+VRotation can go from 0.79 to -1.49.
+This is the vertical direction.
+-1.49 points top/down and 0 points horizontally.

-For True North looking *almost* top-down:
+For True North looking 45 degrees downward:
 - "Distance": 20.0,
-- "HRotation": 0.0,
+- "HRotation Degrees": 0.0,
 - "VRotation": -0.75,

+"Roll Degrees" is included as a joke.
+Feel free to have fun with it.

 ### Resetting the Camera Position